neo4j-partners/virtual-graph-dbx/docs/finding-fraud.md

 A mule account receives money and passes almost the same amount on to someone else.
 This query finds every account that received a transfer and then sent one of nearly the same size, within 5%, to a different account.
 The outgoing transfer can happen at the same time as the incoming one or later.
-Runs in four to six seconds.
+Runs in one to two seconds.

 ```cypher
 MATCH (a:Account)-[t_in:TRANSFERRED_TO]->(mule:Account)